SELinux: Similar systems and enhancements

-Isolation of processes can also be accomplished by mechanisms such as virtualization; the OLPC project, for example, in its first implementation sandboxed individual applications in lightweight Vservers.
-Also, the NSA has adopted some of the SELinux concepts in Security-Enhanced Android.
+Isolation of processes can also be accomplished by mechanisms such as virtualization.

+The NSA has adopted some of the SELinux concepts in Security-Enhanced Android.

 General Dynamics builds and distributes PitBull Trusted Operating System, a multilevel security (MLS) enhancement for Red Hat Enterprise Linux.

 Multi-Category Security (MCS) is an enhancement to SELinux for Red Hat Enterprise Linux that allows users to label files with categories, in order to further restrict access through discretionary access control and type enforcement.
 Categories provide additional compartments within sensitivity levels used by multilevel security (MLS).